rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 ## VMware Fusion #

-It costs a few bucks, but you can run Windows or OSX within VMWare Fusion.
+It costs a few bucks, but you can run Windows or Linux on a MacOSX machine usin VMWare Fusion.

 This would enable you to experiment with setups.